XinranLiuEconomics/XinranLiuEconomics.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Hi, I am Xinran Liu, a third-year PhD student from the Economics Department at the University of California, Riverside.
+Hi, I am Xinran Liu, a fifth-year PhD candidate in the Department of Economics at the University of California, Riverside.
+Outside of my research, I am a proud dog mom to a Yorkshire Terrier named NiuNiu.